 Botanical perfumes stick to the skin, trailing minimally due to the lack of alcohol in the formula, and create a scented bubble that envelops you all day long.

 The recommended way to experience the fragrance of botanical perfumes is to apply it to pulse points.
-Pulse points are locations on the body where the blood vessels are closest to the skin - inner wrists, the base of the throat, behind ear lobes, in the cleavage, behind knees, and the inner elbows.
+Pulse points are locations on the body where the blood vessels are closest to the skin - inner wrists, the base of the throat, behind ear lobes, in the cleavage, behind the knees, and the inner elbows.
 These spots emanate heat, which helps fragrance project from your skin into the air around you, and you'll be able to enjoy scented moments when your temperature changes during the day.
-If you want to enjoy your perfume privately but leave a hint of it for others to also enjoy, you can rub a drop of your Botanical Perfume between your palms and gently stroke your clothes and hair.
+If you want to enjoy your perfume privately but leave a hint of it for others to enjoy, you can rub a drop of your Botanical Perfume between your palms and gently stroke your clothes and hair.

-So, how do you like your perfume? strong and lingering or gentle and subtle?
+So, how do you like your perfume?
+Strong and lingering or gentle and subtle?